MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/api-support.md

 * `chrome.gcm`.
 * `chrome.identity.getAccounts`.
-* `chrome.identity.getAuthToken` - As an alternate, you may use `launchWebAuthFlow` to fetch an OAuth2 token to authenticate users.
+* `chrome.identity.getAuthToken` - As an alternate, you can use `launchWebAuthFlow` to fetch an OAuth2 token to authenticate users.
 * `chrome.instanceID`.